karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 The introduction of anonymous methods and lambdas make similar code possible, and even preferable in some situations, in C#.

 ### In This Chapter ###
 Depending on your experience with Ruby and jQuery, this chapter might have been overwhelming.
 We covered some advanced techniques in languages less familiar to us.
 We possibly picked the most complicated part of Ruby to look at (metaprogramming), so don't be discouraged if you missed some, or even most, of it.
 We also saw some pretty different testing scenarios.
-Most important though was how we were able to relearn something we thought we knew well (IoC) by learning what's fundamental to others.
+Most important though was how we were able to relearn something we thought we knew well (IoC) by learning what, to others, is pretty fundamental stuff.
 You can almost consider IoC a built-in feature of Ruby, much like you'd see LINQ as a built-in feature of C#.
 Even if you don't understand the nuance of the code or the implications it has on day to day programming, this chapter should still showcase the value of learning and growing.